H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 - dLTQueue (@dLTQueue) is a direct modification of the original LTQueue @ltqueue without any usage of LL/SC, adapted for distributed environment.
 - Slotqueue (@slotqueue) is inspired by the timestamp-refreshing idea of dLTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
 Although it still bears some resemblance to LTQueue, we believe that it is more optimized for distributed context.

 In actuality, dLTQueue and Slotqueue are more than simple MPSC algorithms.
-They are "MPSC queue wrappers", that is, given an SPSC queue implementation, they yield an MPSC implementation.
+They are _MPSC queue wrappers_, that is, given an SPSC queue implementation, they yield an MPSC implementation.
 There is one additional constraint: The SPSC interface must support an additional `readFront` operation, which returns the first data item currently in the SPSC queue.

 This fact has an important implication: when we are talking about the characteristics (correctness, progress guarantee, performance model, ABA solution and safe memory reclamation scheme) of an MPSC queue wrapper, we are talking about the correctness, progress guarantee, performance model, ABA solution and safe memory reclamation scheme of the wrapper that turns an SPSC queue to an MPSC queue:
 - If the underlying SPSC queue is linearizable, the resulting MPSC queue is linearizable.